 For those unable to attend mass due to scheduling or other restrictions, other mass options include:

-Resurrection Parish Livestream - daily and Sunday masses
+Resurrection Parish Livestream - Sunday masses

 Bishop Barron's Word on Fire Daily Mass (click on YouTube at the bottom of the video if you prefer to watch it on YouTube.)